polvo/polvo/README.md

  * ~~Components~~ (yet to be done)
  * ~~Ender~~ (yet to be done)

-These few may be considered as a TODO-list.
+These missing may be considered as a TODO-list, in the presented order.

 # Plugins (supported languages)

-Again, Polvo is agnostic to languages -- however it needs plugins for each language individually in order to properly assemble it.
-Some of them is built in out of the box, and others should be done / installed separately.
+Again, Polvo is agnostic to languages -- however it needs individual plugins for each language in order to properly assemble it.
+Some of them is built in out of the box for you joy, and others should be done / installed separately.

-Polvo will search and initialize all plugins present in the `dependencies` field of your `package.json` file, as well as all plugins provided by default.
+Polvo will search and initialize aditional plugins present in the `dependencies` field of your `package.json` file.

 ## Built in plugins